 The Exeter University led research showed people spending at least 120 minutes a week amidst nature are significantly more likely to report good health and improved mental wellbeing than those who do not spend time amidst nature on an average per week.
 Recently, it has emerged that Kate Middleton borrowed this concept of forest bathing or nature immersion in her debut garden Chelsea Flower Show named RHS Back to Nature.

-2. A Respite from the cities
+2. Respite from the busy city life

 When we compare these numbers with city dwellers, constantly struggling under the grind of work pressure and a claustrophobic environment, we feel pity.
 How well the jungle folks stand out when weighed up individual against an individual so far as health variables are measured!
 The benefits of Forest Bathing are so well recognized in Japan that it is included in the insurance coverage!